 A common concern is the effect of this treatment on future fertility.
 Although any procedure that destroys cervical tissue could theoretically impair fertility by resulting in decreased cervical mucous, reduced cervical strength, cervical canal narrowing, or infection, an extensive review of the literature on this issue provides reassurance that these events are unlikely with a single cryotherapy treatment.

-Your doctor will discuss follow-up at the time of the procedure or during a follow-up visit.
+Your doctor will discuss pap follow-up at the time of the procedure.
 More frequent Pap tests or a test for high risk HPV will be advised to determine whether the abnormality persists.

 If you have questions, call 812-855-7558.